 By far the most numerous of these were the 293,000 Russian muskets made in 7.62×54R.
 The balance was commercial models chambered in a wild variety of calibers, often found with octagonal barrels.

 Early production 1895s, sometimes called “flat side” models, will have serial numbers less than 7000, and draw collectors like ants to a sidewalk lollipop.
 Another prime variant is any of the guns verified to be used by the Texas or Arizona rangers along the border during the old Villista days.
 The same can be said for any of those 1898 vintage rifles chambered in .30 Krag and marked ‘US‘.
 Another big draw is .405 Winchester chambered models, as these are the same as TR’s medicine guns.
 These models can fetch upwards of $6K for a nice one.

-Winchester made a few more of these after 1936 for special order and since the 1990s has farmed out production of this classic to Miroku of Japan, which is appropriate because this is the firm that Browning has used for years.
+Winchester made a few more of these after 1936 for special order and since the 1990s has farmed out production of this classic to Miroku of Japan.
 These recent manufacture guns can often be stumbled upon in nice condition for as low as $800.
 Back in 1984, Miroku even made a run of special edition M1895s branded and sold by the Browning Arms Company.

 What was the name of the inventor again?